Ecotrust/lm-dpl/README.md

 #### Workflow Stages:

-**1. Data Sources** - The pipeline integrates data from three primary sources:
+**1. Data Sources** - The pipeline integrates data from three primary sources.
+See [Data Sources](docs/data_sources.md) for more details.
 - **Parcel Data**: County and state REST APIs to fetch data such as taxlots, PLSS, and FPD data.
 - **Soil Data**: USDA Soil Data Access (SDA) API for soil characteristics and classifications
-- **Forest Data**: Remote sensing sources for elevation data and forest cover data.
+- **Remote Sensing Data**: Remote sensing sources for elevation data and forest cover data.

 **2. Fetch Stage** - Raw data is fetched from external sources and loaded into staging tables:
 - **API Integration**: Handles connection, rate limiting, and query construction.